systay/systay.github.com/_posts/2022-01-06-automatically-simplifying-queries.md

 ```

 After every simplification, the simplifier starts again from the top, and tries to remove entire tables.
-One line 6, we can see that once the `SELECT` expressions have been simplified, we can now rip out `unsharded` altogether.
+On line 6, we can see that once the SELECT expressions have been simplified, we can now rip out `unsharded` altogether.

 Finally, one line 7, we can also remove the predicate in the WHERE clause, leaving us with this query: